alexandertoepfer/sqnfzy/README.md

 sqn::FuzzyQuery<Dna5Sequence> query = { randGenome, enzymeEagI };
 ```

-Configuration of the query matrix used to calculate scores for sequence parts.
+Configuration of the scores used to calculate values for sequence parts can be done by setting a score matrix.
 ```c
 sqn::ScoreMatrix scores = { /* Match */ 1, /* Mismatch */ -1, /* Gap */ 2 };
 query.initializeScoreMatrix(scores, /* Amount of matches */ 3);
 ```

-Execution of the query and collection of results.
+For execution of the query and collection of results it is generally to wrap everything into a loop, as std::list<Match<Tp>>& **search** () will return a list of all approximate matches.
 ```c
 for (sqn::Match<Dna5Sequence>& m : query.search ())
 {